AVERAGEGAEL/Roogle/README.md

 🌐 Roogle
- OverviewL
+ Overview
-Roogle is a powerful, web-based proxy solution designed to bypass restrictions and access a wide range of content securely and reliably.
-It leverages the global infrastructure of Cloudflare Workers and implements a unique Smart Rotation system to ensure maximum uptime and performance.
+Roogle is a  web-based proxy  made to bypass restrictions and access a wide range of content securely and reliably.
+It uses Cloudflare Workers and has a unique Smart Rotation system to ensure maximum uptime and performance.

 Key Features
 Smart Rotation System: When one Cloudflare Worker encounters a block, failure, or rate limit, Roogle automatically and seamlessly switches to another available Worker.
 This intelligent system minimizes downtime and maximizes your ability to access content.